jasonbot123/Canadian-Grocery-Price-Analyze/README.md

 This repository contains the analysis of grocery prices for breakfast staples—bacon, brown eggs, and bagels—collected from eight major Canadian grocery vendors.
 The study aims to identify which vendor offers the lowest prices, the most frequent discounts, and how pricing strategies vary across vendors.
 This analysis was conducted as part of Project Hammer, a broader initiative to foster competition and reduce potential collusion in the Canadian grocery sector.

-The originaldata is available here: https://jacobfilipp.com/hammer/
+The originaldata is available here: [Project Hammer](https://jacobfilipp.com/hammer/).
 ## File Structure

 The repo is structured as: